a-chil/MockStock/README.md

-Website has been shut down due to maintenance costs.
-But you can still view the codebase here.
+Website is now inactive, but feel free to view the codebase!

 ----